-USCB'S Palmetto Village Apartments is proud to offer student housing on the Hilton Head Gateway Campus.
+USCB is proud to offer student housing on the Hilton Head Gateway Campus.
 The apartments offer students an opportunity to live with their classmates, to create life lessons, friendships and memories.
-The Village management team works to foster a sense of community by sponsoring various events and providing educational, social and wellness assistance to residents.
+University housing works to foster a sense of community by sponsoring various events and providing educational, social and wellness assistance to residents.
 Palmetto Village provides true luxury student apartments that include fully furnished units, private bedrooms, full kitchen and amenities such as Internet, and cable.
-Visit the housing web site to learn more about this on campus community: www.palmettovillage.com.
+Visit the housing web site to learn more about this on campus community.